-If you want to set up an effective campaign that gets results AdRoll is here to support you.
-Before you launch your campaign you need to firstly decide who you want to target.
+If you want to set up effective campaigns that get results, AdRoll is here to support you.
+Before you launch your campaign you need to first decide who you want to target.
 The scope of your campaign can be either general or specific.

 - Discovery: Your visitor first discovers your website.

 - Interest: Your visitor browses or returns to your website again, increasing their level of interest.

 - Intent: Your visitor demonstrates an intent to buy.
 For example, by downloading a whitepaper or placing items in their cart.

 - Conversion: Your visitor completes their purchase, converting into a customer.

 - Repeat: Your customer becomes a repeat (i.e. loyal) buyer.

 A general campaign applies to a broad audience at a number of different stages, while a specific campaign focuses on moving users from one specific stage to another.

 Your ability to focus your campaign depends on website traffic.
 If your total audience size is between 1,000 – 10,000 monthly unique visitors (MUV), keep the scope of your campaign more general.
 We recommend running specific campaigns only if you have 10,000 or more MUV.